spring-projects-experimental/spring-boot-thin-launcher/README.md

 with that class loader.
 The `pom.xml` can be in the root of the jar or in the standard `META-INF/maven` location.

-The app jar in the demo is build using the Spring Boot plugin and a custom `Layout` (so it only builds with Spring Boot 1.5.x),
+The app jar in the demo is built using the Spring Boot plugin and a custom `Layout` (so it only builds with Spring Boot 1.5.x and above).

 ## Caching